greasysock/CahasEDI-Core/README.md

 #### Disclaimer

-CahasEDI-Core is in very early stages of development and is not ready for use in system critical enviornments.
+CahasEDI-Core is in very early stages of development and is not ready/intended for use in system critical environments at the moment.

 #### Framework